Just because your cat already grooms themselves, it doesn’t mean you can’t help out.

 Since each cat is different, talk to your veterinarian or groomer if you’re having problems finding the right brush, or if your cat is not letting you groom them without a fight.

 You might run into hair mats while brushing and grooming your cat.
-Rather than using scissors, which can be cumbersome and dangerous with a squirming cat, try an electric beard trimmer to slowly and gently remove the mats that can't be easily brushed out.
+Rather than using scissors, which can be cumbersome and dangerous with a squirming cat, try grooming clippers to slowly and gently remove the mats that can't be easily brushed out.
 This battery-powered Whal trimmer we recommend is perfect for pets.
 It trims even dense fur, and is made by a reputable company with experience making professional trimmers for groomers and veterinary practices.